Manage a Team

 For example, if a candidate mentions they led a project that improved efficiency, ask for specifics about the project and the results.

-You’ve found a candidate you like, but you need to verify their claims.
+Once you’ve found a candidate you like, make sure to verify their claims.
 Background and reference checks help ensure you’re making a sound hiring decision.

 Before you start, make sure you’re compliant with legal requirements:

-• Get consent: Always obtain written permission from the candidate.
+• Get consent: Always obtain written permission from the candidate for background checks.

 • Know the laws: Familiarize yourself with federal and state regulations regarding background checks.